Our keto yogurt is thick and creamy packed with healthy fats to keep you full for hours.

-Yogurt is creamy, high protein, and super convenient, but is yogurt keto?
-Most yogurt you find at the local supermarket is filled with added sugar, but lucky for you, that doesn’t mean yogurt is off limits.
+Traditional yogurt is creamy, high protein, and super convenient, but is yogurt keto?
+Most yogurts you find at the local supermarket is filled with added sugar, but lucky for you, that doesn’t mean yogurt is off limits.
 Learn how to make your own yogurt at home (recipe below) and discover which brands offer low-carb yogurt.

 The toughest part about this recipe is waiting to enjoy it as the probiotics work their magic.
 Although time intensive, it is far from labor intensive!